-John Roberts wants you to eat your broccoli.
-If you don’t, Congress just might tax you; and that’s fine with him.
-The Supreme Court decision wasn’t about the quality of the legislation — a point plainly stated by the chief justice in the majority opinion’s opening paragraph.
-Instead, the ruling’s core addressed a simple, but fundamental constitutional question: how much power should the federal government have to compel an individual’s personal behavior?
+But the Supreme Court decision wasn’t about the quality of the legislation — a point plainly stated by the chief justice in the majority opinion’s opening paragraph.
+Were that the case, the Obama administration would have lost handsomely — seven of the justices had harsh criticism for the law itself.
+Instead, the ruling’s core addressed a simple, but fundamental constitutional question: How much power should the federal government have to compel an individual’s personal behavior?
 The court’s answer: lots.

 In reading Roberts’s decision, one gets the impression that the majority views this as a “narrow” reading of the Constitution.
 The chief justice at least sounded interested in limiting the reach of congressional power.
 “Many Americans do not eat a balanced diet,” he wrote.
 “Under the government’s theory Congress could address the diet problem by ordering everyone to buy vegetables.”
 But, he reassures us, “such a law cannot be sustained under a clause authorizing Congress to ‘regulate commerce.’ ”

 Good news for all who favor smaller government?
 Not so fast.
 Under the administration’s secondary argument, the law “makes going without insurance just another thing the government taxes, like buying gasoline or earning income.”
 Roberts concludes that the “penalty for not obtaining health insurance may reasonably be characterized as a tax” and therefore “within Congress’s constitutional power.”

 That’s less a limit on government than a roadmap for squelching liberty.
 By this measure, Congress could demand almost anything as a condition of citizenship, with a penalty imposed for failing to comply.
 Not sure?
 Just replace the words “health insurance” with “vegetables” in the paragraph above.
 Simple, clean, consistent with the court’s ruling, and utterly outrageous.